Furkanzmc/BitBarPrayerTimes/README.md

 # Arguments

-## --no-remaining
+Available Args:

-This will disable the remining time showing.
+    --no-remaining: This will disable the remining time showing.
 This way you can increase the refresh rate of the script to 1 day.
+    --calculation-method: Select the calculation method.
+The default is ISNA
+        - Available options are:
+        - MWL: Muslim World League
+        - ISNA: Islamic Society of North America (ISNA)
+        - Egypt: Egyptian General Authority of Survey
+        - Makkah: Umm Al-Qura University, Makkah
+        - Karachi: University of Islamic Sciences, Karachi'
+        - Tehran: Institute of Geophysics, University of Tehran
+        - Jafari: Shia Ithna-Ashari, Leva Institute, Qum

+Example:
+    prayer_times.py --calculation-method MWL

 # Credits